StuartEXR/test_technique_backend/README.md

 Although this test if aimed togethers backend developers, feel free to show off your skills by imagining and adding some interesting graphs / maps to spice up your website!

 ## Bonus stages
-The following are not required but would be excellent to see!
+The following are not obligatory but would be excellent to see!

  - Deploy your application to a cloud platform of your choice
  - Have some cool ideas?
 Go for it 👍